Easy Vegan Pecan Pie Recipe

 - Add the sweet maple syrup and creamy dairy-free milk.

-- Now add the pecans and stir and cook a few minutes.
+- Now add the pecan halves and stir and cook for a few minutes.
 See how simple?

-- Pour the filling into the crust and decorate the top before baking.
+- Pour the pecan pie filling into the crust and decorate the top before baking.

 HOW TO MAKE VEGAN PIE CRUST

-That works fine and you can see I didn't go over the top edge of my pie plate either.
-You don't have to go out and buy a new pie plate.
+That works fine, and you can see I didn’t go over the top edge of my pie pan, either.
+You don’t have to go out and buy a new pie plate.

 The exact measurements and complete directions with tips are in the recipe card below.